BRASS: family of musical instruments whose sound is produced by blowing into a metal mouthpiece.

 Brass and Percussion Ensemble of the National Opera of Lorraine

-Free admission within the limit of available places
+*within the limit of available seats / 2 places per person maximum